TrustedFirmware-A/tf-a-tests/docs/getting_started/build-options.rst

 - ``SPMC_AT_EL3``: This flag is required to match the feature set of Cactus SP that are implemented in TF-A EL3 SPMC.
 Default value is 0.

+-  ``CACTUS_PWR_MGMT_SUPPORT``: If a Cactus SP subscribes to receiving power management framework message through its partition manifest, this flag controls whether the SP supports handling the aforementioned message.
+This option can take either 0 (unsupported) or 1 (supported).
+Default value is 1.

+   Note that a value of 0 is particularly useful in stress testing of power management handling by the SPMC.

 Realm payload specific Build Options
 ------------------------------------